FACTBOX-Airlines suspend China flights due to coronavirus outbreak

 Airlines are suspending flights to China in the wake of the new coronavirus outbreak.

 * American Airlines - Jan.
 31-March 27.
 Hong Kong service suspended Feb.
-8-20. * Air France - Said on Feb.6 it would suspend flights to and from mainland China for much of March
+8-March 27. * Air France - Said on Feb.6 it would suspend flights to and from mainland China for much of March

 * Air Seoul - The South Korean budget carrier suspended China flights from Jan.
 28 until further notice. * Air Tanzania - Tanzania's state-owned carrier, which had planned to begin charter flights to China in February, postponed its maiden flights.